Using Copyrighted Works in the Classroom or in Brightspace

 Fair Use Guidelines for Classroom Copying

-For one time use (“teachable moment”) only, faculty may copy and hand out in class or scan and post in Angel –
+For one time use ("teachable moment") only, faculty may copy and hand out in class or scan and post in Brightspace:

 Seeking Permission

-If the material cannot be linked to, exceeds the Fair Use guidelines, and is either covered by the Annual Copyright License but exceeds the guidelines or is not covered by the Annual Copyright License, permission from the copyright owner must be sought.
+If the material cannot be linked to or exceeds the Fair Use guidelines, permission from the copyright owner must be sought.
 (Any fees for use will be the responsibility of the faculty member’s department.)
-Two options:

 Departmental Copyright Guidelines